fusioncharts/dev_centre_docs/map-guide/simple-data-driven-maps.md

 }
 ```

-## Troubleshoot your map

-In case something goes wrong and you are unable to see the map, check for the following:

-* If you get a JavaScript error on your page, check your browser console for the exact error and fix accordingly.

-* If the chart does not show up at all, but there are no JavaScript errors, check whether the FusionCharts Suite XT JavaScript library has loaded correctly.
-You can use developer tools within your browser to see whether `fusioncharts.js` has loaded properly.

-* If you get a **Loading data** or a **Error in loading data** message, check whether your JSON data structure is correct, and ensure there are no conflicts related to quotation marks in your code.

-Click here for more information on [Troubleshooting](https://www.fusioncharts.com/troubleshooting/debugger).

-## Customize your map

-Now that you know how to create a <simple map>, try customizing different map attributes.
+Now that you know how to create a simple map, try customizing different map attributes.
 You can apply the following customizations to maps:

-### Show full names in map labels
+## Show full names in map labels

 FusionCharts Suite XT shows only the short names of the entities on the map by default.
 You can set the map to display the full name of the entity.
 Use the following attributes  to do so: